 Many of you are probably in your final year of your undergraduate degree.
 As such, we certainly don’t expect you to have a final official transcript.
 As long as you have submitted your unofficial transcript to-date, you are on top of the game.
 You’ll only be asked to submit your final official transcript if you get a conditional offer.

-5. GMAT/GRE is optional, but encouraged for some applicants
+6. GMAT/GRE is optional, but encouraged for applicants

 While GMAT or GRE is not mandatory, it is encouraged for applicants who completed their degree outside of North America or applications with a degree that is not quantitative in nature.
 Although the overall score is important, we pay a special attention to the quantitative score.